 Scandal-hit Spain plummets 10 places in global corruption index

-BERLIN (Reuters) - Spain has slumped 10 places to a rank of 40 in a global index of perceived official corruption after a spate of scandals in its ruling center-right ruling party and the royal family, watchdog Transparency International (TI) said.
+BERLIN, Dec 3 (Reuters) - Spain has slumped 10 places to a rank of 40 in a global index of perceived official corruption after a spate of scandals in its ruling centre-right ruling party and the royal family, watchdog Transparency International (TI) said.

-Spain's five-year economic slump, which has forced it to adopt tight austerity laws, exposed how cozy relations between politicians and construction magnates fed a disastrous housing bubble.
+Spain's five-year economic slump, which has forced it to adopt tight austerity laws, exposed how cosy relations between politicians and construction magnates fed a disastrous housing bubble.

 "What the economic crisis has done is allow more public debate about corruption ...
 It is being exposed more and that affects perceptions.
 In Spain every sector - politics, the royal family and companies - was implicated in graft at a time when the country is really suffering," said Anne Koch, TI's director for European and Central Asia.

 The scandals also highlighted a lack of accountability in political parties and even the watchdogs charged with keeping them clean.
 This prompted lawmakers to react to public outrage and draw up Spain's first freedom of information law.

 Spain had been the only European Union nation without a law guaranteeing citizens a right to information on how public funds are spent.
 Koch said the new law was still inadequate.